Does Rhode Island Allow Transfer on Death Deeds?

 Rhode Island does not authorize transfer on death deeds.
 3 alternatives are available to transfer real property at death without probate.

-Rhode Island S 2027 (2024) passed the Senate 34-0 but died in the House.
-S 0141 (2025, Sen. Euer) was introduced 01/31/2025, referred to Senate Judiciary, and died in committee 06/20/2025.
-In the 2026 session, two URPTODA companion bills remain pending: H 7284 (introduced 01/23/2026, held for further study by House Judiciary on 03/26/2026) and S 2050 (introduced 01/09/2026, held for further study by Senate Judiciary on 04/28/2026).
-No TOD deed statute enacted.
+Rhode Island S 2027 (2024) was passed by the Senate on 03/21/2024 and referred to House Judiciary on 03/22/2024, where it died with no further action.
+S 0141 (2025, Sen. Euer) was introduced 01/31/2025 and referred to Senate Judiciary, with no further recorded action.
+In the 2026 session, two URPTODA companion bills were introduced: H 7284 (introduced 01/23/2026; House Judiciary recommended it be held for further study on 03/26/2026) and S 2050 (introduced 01/09/2026; Senate Judiciary recommended passage 06/02/2026 and the Senate passed it as amended on 06/09/2026, its last recorded action).
+No TOD deed statute has been enacted.

 These mechanisms transfer real property at death without probate in Rhode Island: